rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Aasaanjobs.com and was responsible for the firm's operations and business development.
-He entered the policy space through the Young Leaders for Active Citizenship (YLAC) fellowship, during which he worked on analysing and developing a Skill Development Policy for a Lok Sabha MP.\n\nAn opportunity to work at the intersection of technology and policy brought him to Samagra.
-Currently he is part of the CMGGA team in Haryana.
+He entered the policy space through the Young Leaders for Active Citizenship (YLAC) fellowship, during which he worked on analysing and developing a Skill Development Policy for a Lok Sabha MP.
+An opportunity to work at the intersection of technology and policy brought him to Samagra.
+He is currently part of the ADAPT-F&ARD team in Odisha.
     image: /img/Hardik.jpg
     linkedInProfile: 'https://www.linkedin.com/in/hardik-rathod-b2386234'
     name: Hardik Rathod
-    project: CMGGA
+    project: ADAPT-F&ARD
   - bio: >-
       Harsh hold's a Bachelor's degree in Business Studies from Shaheed Sukhdev College of Business Studies, Delhi University.
 During his time at college,